condition-alpha/gituser/README.md

     This example shows two features.

     First, the script supports one account per git forge only.
-If you need more than one account for one and the same got forge, please create an issue with a feature request.
+If you need more than one account for one and the same git forge, please create an issue with a feature request.

     Secondly, if there is a remote cunningly called `origin`, it is offered as the default at the prompt.
 I.e. in the above example you will simply have to hit the Enter key to select the `origin` remote.
 For all other remotes, the prompt offers `TAB` completion.

-Voilá, that's all.
+Have fun!